LeanneNortje/DAVEnet_VPKL/README.md

 # Using DAVENet to do VPKL

-This repository includes the code used to implement the DAVEnet experiments in the paper: TOWARDS VISUALLY PROMPTED KEYWORD LOCALISATION FOR ZERO-RESOURCE SPOKEN LANGUAGES.
+This repository includes the code used to implement the DAVEnet experiments in the paper: (TOWARDS VISUALLY PROMPTED KEYWORD LOCALISATION FOR ZERO-RESOURCE SPOKEN LANGUAGES)[https://arxiv.org/pdf/2210.06229.pdf].

 ## Disclaimer